Hongxi Emperor: Domestic and foreign policy

-By the end of 1424, officials who were redundant, incompetent, or too old were dismissed, while those who were successful were promoted.
+By the end of 1424, redundant, incompetent, and elderly officials had been dismissed, while successful officials were promoted.
 Censors were sent throughout the empire to investigate abuse of power and corruption, and to find capable individuals to fill vacant positions.
-On 18 October 1424, Grand Secretaries Yang Shiqi, Yang Rong, and Jin Youzi, along with Minister of Personnel, Jian Yi, were given the authority to confidentially report any misconduct by other officials to the emperor.
-At the end of the year, Xia Yuanji was also granted this privilege.
-Some corrupt officials maintained their positions, for example, Liu Quan, the chief censor.
+On 18 October 1424, the Emperor gave the grand secretaries Yang Shiqi, Yang Rong, and Jin Youzi, along with Minister of Personnel Jian Yi, the authority to confidentially report any misconduct by other officials to the ruler.
+He granted Grand Secretary Xia Yuanji this privilege at the end of the year.
+Some corrupt officials maintained their positions, including Liu Quan, the chief censor.

-In February 1425, Zheng He was appointed as the grand defender of Nanjing; however, the eunuchs were generally kept under close observation.
-The reforms also affected the civil service examinations, as there was a significant preponderance of candidates from the southern provinces, which outnumbered the northern provinces in terms of population and level of education.
-The Emperor, therefore, decided that 40% of the successful candidates in the metropolitan examinations would be from the North in order to increase the representation of Northerners in the civil service.
-This policy was maintained by his successors and adopted by the Qing dynasty.
+In February 1425, the Emperor appointed eunuch admiral Zheng He as the grand defender of Nanjing, but the eunuchs were generally kept under close observation.
+The reforms also affected the civil service examinations, as more candidates hailed from the southern provinces than from the northern provinces, the southern provinces having a higher population and level of education.
+The Emperor decided that 40% of the successful candidates in the metropolitan examinations would be from the north in order to increase northern representation in the civil service.
+His successors maintained this policy, and the Qing dynasty later adopted it.

-The Hongxi Emperor made efforts to rectify the judicial mistakes made by the previous government.
-Several cases were reevaluated, and by late 1424, the families of officials who had been executed for their loyalty to the Jianwen Emperor were vindicated and their confiscated property was returned.
-The Emperor also reversed some of his own rulings, acknowledging that they had been made in a fit of anger without considering the circumstances.
+The Hongxi Emperor sought to correct the Yongle government's judicial failings.
+The Yongle Emperor had executed many officials for their loyalty to his nephew and predecessor, the Jianwen Emperor.
+By late 1424, the government had vindicated these officials' families and returned their confiscated property.
+The Hongxi Emperor also reversed some of his own rulings, acknowledging that he had issued them in a fit of anger without considering the circumstances.

-The aim of the Hongxi Emperor's economic policy was to lessen the tax burden on the population, which had significantly increased under the Yongle Emperor due to the expenses of foreign policy.
-On the day of his enthronement, he put an end to long-distance overseas voyages that had been halted for several years, the trade of tea for horses on the western and northern borders, and the excessive logging in Yunnan and Jiaozhi.
+The Hongxi Emperor was particularly concerned about the people's financial hardship, which had grown under his father's reign.
+On the day of his enthronement, he formally ended the long-distance overseas voyages led by Zheng He, which had been suspended for several years, as well as the trade of tea for horses on the western and northern borders, logging expeditions in Yunnan, and gold and pearl missions to Yunnan and Jiaozhi (present-day northern Vietnam).
 His administration encouraged vagrants and the homeless to return to their homes and settle down.
 Many people had left their homes because of the heavy state taxes and demands of the Yongle government.
 The Hongxi Emperor promised a two-year tax and work obligation exemption for those who returned.
 He also dispatched a special investigative commission, led by Zhou Gan, to Jiangnan (where desertion was prevalent).
 Based on their reports, the Hongxi Emperor's successor, the Xuande Emperor, pardoned the outstanding taxes and reduced their amount.